Tarifa to Fés

 Day 8 – Onward transfers to Fes airport for Rynair flight to London Stanstead or onward travel in Morocco or return by train to Tangier and Spain (See notes below).

 Flights are not included allowing guests to travel from their most convenient local airport, or meet up in Spain.
-The holiday starts in Spain and includes a transfer from Gibraltar airports to Tarifa.
-The holiday ends in Morocco and includes a transfer to Fés airport to co-incide with a Ryanair flight to London (Stanstead).
-Currently, this only operates on Sundays and Wednesdays.
-We can also arrange optional one night extensions for onward travel to Marrakech or to return to Tangier and Tarifa by train and ferry
+The holiday starts in Tarifa the most southerly point in Spain.
+This is accessible by direct bus services from Gibraltar, Malaga, Seville and Cadiz.
+The holiday ends in Morocco and includes a transfer to Fés airport to co-incide with low cost Ryanair flight to London (Stanstead) or Air Arabia flight to London (Gatwick).
+All travel costs from Tarifa to Féz are included in the holiday costs.
+We can also arrange extensions for onward travel to Marrakech or to return to Tarifa via Tangier by high speed train and ferry.

 Cost per person £795*